cbourke/ComputerScienceI/honors/hacks/hack6.0.md

     <img src="images/convertCMYKtoRGB.png"/>
     </p>

-    Results should
-    be rounded.
+    All results should be rounded.
 Your function should have the following signature:

-    Identify any and all error conditions and use the return value to indicate an error code (0 for no error, non-zero value(s) for error conditions).
+    `public static RGB cmykToRGB(CMYK color)`

+The `RGB` and `CMYK` classes have been provided for you.
+See the `main` method of each class for examples on how to create and use *instances* of each class.

+Place both methods in a source file named `ColorUtils.java` in the package `unl.cse`.
+For both methods, identify any and all error conditions and throw an `IllegalArgumentException` with an appropriate error message.

 ## Instructions